-The scoring results (scores on each scale and subscale, and tallies on each scale item) can be dumped to comma-separated value (CSV) files, which may in turn be read by Microsoft Excel.
-PCAD3 CSV files have a row of labels and one row of data for each sample in the selected sample file.
-(If only a single sample is highlighted in the tree area, then only that single sample will be dumped to the CSV files.)
-Because there are so many output values, they are spread over three CSV files.
-The file names are derived from the input file name.
+The scoring results (scores on each scale and subscale, and deviations from norms on each scale and subscale) can be dumped to a comma-separated value (CSV) file, which may in turn be read by Microsoft Excel, Libre Office, and many other application programs.
+PCAD CSV files have a row of labels and one row of data for each sample selected for output.
+(If only a single sample is highlighted in the tree area, then only that single sample will be dumped to the CSV file.)
+The file name is derived from the input file name.
 In the case of direct user input into the sample area, a base name of "User Input" is used.